adi-mws/adi-mws/README.md

 ## Future Goals

 I am focused on learning and mastering the MERN stack to enhance my full-stack development capabilities.
 I also aim to deepen my knowledge in web design and continue exploring new technologies and tools that can help me grow as a developer.
+I am also a game development enthusiast which makes me dive deeper in C++ programming.

 ## Get in Touch